CollaboraOnline/CollaboraOnline.github.io/content/post/build-code.md

 ```
 You can expect this process to take at least an hour or two the first time, possibly more depending on your machine and your internet connection.
 Subsequent builds will be faster.

-Once core is built, record its location and step back to the top of the monorepo to build online:
+Once the engine is built, record its location and step back to the top of the monorepo to build online:
 ```bash
 export COCOREPATH=$(pwd)
 cd ..